-I have been a Michigan Bankruptcy attorney for over 20 years, practicing exclusively consumer bankruptcy cases primarily in the Detroit Bankruptcy Court which covers nine surrounding counties including Wayne, Oakland and Macomb bankruptcy filings.
-In the early days of my practice, the bankruptcy trustees did not ask for much documentation associated with a consumer filing, usually just the debtor’s (person or married couple who filed) identification and social security card and if the case was a Chapter 13 bankruptcy, they did not even ask for that.
-Today, after the 2005 bankruptcy amendments, things are much different and, on the typical file, it is not unusual to have 100 pages to send to the trustee.
+I have been a Michigan Bankruptcy attorney for over 28 years, practicing exclusively consumer bankruptcy filing cases primarily in the Detroit Bankruptcy Court which covers nine surrounding counties including Wayne, Oakland and Macomb bankruptcy filings.
+Bankruptcy Trustees are required to review documentation regarding your income and assets when you file a bankruptcy petition.
+In the early days of my practice, the bankruptcy trustees did not ask for much documentation associated with a consumer filing, usually just the debtor’s government issued picture identification and social security card and if the case was a Chapter 13 bankruptcy, they did not even ask for that.
+Today, after the 2005 bankruptcy amendments, things are much different and, on the typical file, it is not unusual to have 100 pages of documentation to send to the trustee.
 Most of this documentation will have been provided to my office before I even file the case, as I need the paperwork to actually prepare the petition and bankruptcy schedules before I can even file the case for a client.
 In the “old days” we would simply bring all of the documents (usually originals) to court with us and the trustee would verify the information in them at that time, today, most trustees have an online portal in which the forms are submitted electronically in PDF format and automatically organized for the trustee to more easily access the information needed.
 The information below applies to Chapter 7 bankruptcy cases for the most part, but is also often requested by our Detroit chapter 13 bankruptcy trustees as well.

 Why does the Bankruptcy Trustee need this information?

 Doveryai no Proveryai (Trust but Verify).
 I went to college in the 1980’s and then President Ronald Reagan used to say this to Russian leader Mikhail Gorbachev after negotiating a deal to disarm the vast nuclear weapons arsenal amassed by both sides.
 The trustees are basically doing the same thing.
 They are going to look at the documentation you provide to them, to verify that what you are disclosing on your bankruptcy petition matches the paperwork provided to them.
 It’s not that they don’t trust you, it’s just part of their job.
+The principal role of a bankruptcy Trustee is to review your assets to determine if a distribution could be made to your creditors.
 Just like most of us, bankruptcy trustees have a boss (in this case it’s part of the federal government) and if they don’t perform their job correctly, they could lose it.